jacksgt/btrfs-csi-driver/README.md

 The driver is deployed as a single `DaemonSet` that is composed of:

 - **CSI Provisioner**: Main driver implementing the CSI interface, configured in *distributed provisioning* mode
+- **CSI Resizer**: Sidecar container that watches for PVC expansion requests and triggers volume expansion
 - **Btrfs Manager**: Handles Btrfs subvolume creation, deletion, and quota management
 - **Node Driver Registrar**: Sidecar container for node registration